-Concession stand popcorn machine, microphone, laptop with custom-written Morse Code program, printed paper bags, dimensions variable, 2001
+Popcorn machine, black pedestal, red vinyl base, microphone, laptop with custom-written Morse code program, printed paper bags, popcorn, 90 x 90 x 72 inches, 2001

 Talking Popcorn is a sound sculpture that evolved out of my interest in language, translation, and Morse Code.
 A microphone in the cabinet of the popcorn machine picks up sound of popping corn, and a computer hidden in the pedestal runs a custom-written program that translates the popping sounds according to the patterns and dictates of Morse Code.
 A computer-generated voice provides a simultaneous spoken translation.